-- A. For the purposes of this chapter, a parking space shall mean an area of not less than 180 sq. ft,, exclusively of drives or aisles giving access thereto, accessible from streets or from private driveways or aisles leading to streets and to be useable for the storage or parking of self-propelled passenger automobiles. - B. Required Facilities.
+- A. For the purposes of this chapter, a parking space shall mean an area of not less than 180 sq. ft., exclusively of drives or aisles giving access thereto, accessible from streets or from private driveways or aisles leading to streets and to be useable for the storage or parking of self-propelled passenger automobiles. - B. Required Facilities.
 The amount of off-street parking facilities required shall be determined in accordance with the following:

-Table 5.8.A Areas Amount of Spaces Dwellings One Space for each dwelling unit Places of Worship & Auditoriums One space for each 5 seats Assembly Halls, Exhibit halls and other similar buildings where permitted without fixed seats One parking space for each 75 square feet of floor area Banks, business offices, professional offices of engineers, land surveyors, planners, architects, attorneys and accountants, real estate, insurance, executive, administrative, clerical, stenographic, drafting and sales offices One parking space per each 300 square feet of gross floor area Offices of Doctors and Dentists One parking space for each 200 square feet of gross floor area Other uses As determined by the Village Council, guided by the criteria that annual peak demand for parking generated by the use shall be ac- commodated by off street parking
+Table 5.8.A Areas Amount of Spaces Dwellings One space for each dwelling unit Places of Worship & Auditoriums One space for each 5 seats Assembly Halls, Exhibit halls and other similar buildings where permitted without fixed seats One parking space for each 75 square feet of floor area Personal/Consumer financial service uses, business offices, professional offices of engineers, land surveyors, planners, architects, attorneys and accountants, real estate, insurance, executive, administrative, clerical, stenographic, drafting and sales offices One parking space per each 300 square feet of gross floor area Offices of Doctors and Dentists, Medical offices, Health and wellness facilities One parking space for each 200 square feet of gross floor area Educational Facility, Post-secondary One space for each 5 students Other uses As determined by the Village Council, guided by the criteria that annual peak demand for parking generated by the use shall be accommodated by off street parking

-- C. Location of Facilities.
+C. Location of Facilities.
 The off-street parking facilities required for dwellings shall be on the same lot as the building they are intended to serve.
-For all other uses, the off-street parking facilities required shall be within 200 feet of the building they are intended to serve measured between the nearest point of the off-street parking facilities and the nearest point of the building. - D. Unspecified and Mixed Uses.
-In the case of a use not specifically mentioned, the requirements for off-street parking facilities for a use which is so mentioned and to which said use is similar shall apply.
-In the case of mixed uses, the total requirements for off-street parking facilities shall be the sum of the requirements of the various uses computed separately in accordance with §5.8, and off-street parking facilities for one use shall not be considered as providing required parking facilities for any other use except as herein specified for joint use.
+For all other uses, the off-street parking facilities required shall be within 200 feet of the building they are intended to serve measured between the nearest point of the off-street parking facilities and the nearest point of the building.